There are many benefits to living in a small city. Smaller cities in Canada can provide advantages such as:

 - What’s the quality of life? (fast-paced or relaxed?
 Access to nature, bike trails, etc?)

-3. What social support is available to newcomers?
+3. What social support is available to newcomers in a small city?

-Newcomers benefit when there are settlement services available to help them settle in the ictyommunity.
-This may include: conducting job search activities; writing a Canadian resume; enrolling children in school; applying for various government programs; and many other activities.
+Newcomers benefit when there are settlement services available to help them settle in the community.
+Such services could include providing help with: conducting job search activities; writing a Canadian resume; enrolling children in school; applying for various government programs; and many other activities.

 Questions to consider: